ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-to-code/Reviewing-a-PR.rst

   * You can make small improvements to code or documentation in-place, such as fixing typos or addressing minor style issues.
   * You should make a best effort attempt to comment on the pull request within one week of submission.

-* When you begin `reviewing a pull request <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews>`__, leave a comment to let others know it is under review.
+* When you begin reviewing a pull request, leave a comment to let others know it is under review.

 2 Reviewing the pull request
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^